bergesinstitute/graf-method/book-5-unit-6.md

 ## 1. Imagina cuatro eventos históricos que podrían haber sido de otra manera

+💂 Imagine four historical events that could have been otherwise.

-Ejemplo: *Si España no hubiera tenido una guerra (war) en los años treinta, los años cuarenta no habrían sido tan miserables.*
+Ejemplo: *Si España no hubiera tenido una guerra en los años treinta, los años cuarenta no habrían sido tan miserables.*

+💂 Example: *If Spain had not had a war in the thirties, the forties would not have been so miserable.*

 ## 2. Comentario de texto